OpenSees/OpenSeesDocumentation/source/developer/sourceCode.rst

 .. note::

    If you plan on collaborating or even using OpenSees as your base code it is highly recommended that you FORK this repo to your own account and work on it there.
-We will not allow anybody to push to the |githibLink|.
+We will not allow anybody to push to the |githubLink|.

 .. warning::